 Impairment losses are written off against the corresponding assets directly, except for impairment losses recognised in respect of loans and receivables and held-to-maturity investments, which are measured at amortised cost, whose recovery is considered doubtful but not remote.
 In this case, the impairment losses are recorded using an allowance account.
 When the Branch is satisfied that recovery is remote, the amount considered irrecoverable is written off against loans and receivables or held-to-maturity investments directly and any amounts held in the allowance account relating to that borrower/investment are reversed.
-Subsequent recoveries of amounts previously charged to the allowance account are reversed against the allowance account.
-Other changes in the allowance account and subsequent recoveries of amounts previously written off directly are recognised in the income statement.
+Subsequent recoveries of amounts previously charged to the allowance account and subsequent recoveries of amounts previously written off directly are recognised in the income statement.